attack-monkey/Lean-Functional-Typescript/README.md

 Flows
 ==============

-Flows are another way of running asynchronous macros.
+Flows are another way of running asynchronous action.
 `flow` works much like `pipe` but allows both sync and async functions.

 ```typescript